Prudnik: World War II

-During the Second World War, a military hospital was opened in the Fatebenefratelli monsatery again, with subsidiaries in the building of a local school and in the Castle in nearby Moszna.
+During the Second World War, a military hospital was opened in the Fatebenefratelli monastery again, with subsidiaries in the building of a local school and in the Castle in nearby Moszna.
 The Germans established four forced labour camps and four working units for British and Soviet prisoners of war.
 On 26 September 1944, a subcamp of the Auschwitz concentration camp was founded in the Schlesische Feinweberei AG textile mill (now ZPB "Frotex").
 Around 400 women, mostly from German-occupied Hungary, were imprisoned in the subcamp, and some died.
 In January 1945, the prisoners of the subcamp were evacuated by the Germans to the Gross-Rosen concentration camp in a death march.
 During the final months of the war, the town was also a stopping place of death marches of thousands of prisoners of several other subcamps of Auschwitz, and of Allied prisoners-of-war transferred by the Nazis from all over Europe to stalags built in occupied Poland.
 About 30,000 PoWs were force-marched westward across Poland, Czechoslovakia and Germany in winter conditions, lasting about four months from January to April 1945.